JulieH2016/Bamazon/README.md

 # Bamazon
-Amazon-like store front created with MySQL &amp; Node.js
+Amazon-like store front created with MySQL and Node.js

+NPM mysql and inquirer packages installed

+MySQL Bamazon database created with a Products table